4ms/metamodule-core-modules/doc/4ms CoreModules QS Guide.md

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/KPLS.png" width ="48">

->KPLS is a drum module based on the Karplus Strong synthesis model, a simple method of pinging a filtered delay line to mimick string sounds.
+>KPLS is a drum module based on the Karplus Strong synthesis model, a simple method of pinging a filtered delay line to mimic string sounds.

 ### Controls
 * **Pitch:** Pitch of the sound, 40hz - 200hz